Scottish Fold

-The Scottish Fold is a breed of domestic cat with a natural dominant gene mutation that affects cartilage throughout the body, causing the ears to "fold", bending forward and down towards the front of the head, which gives the cat what is often described as an "owl-like" appearance.
+The Scottish Fold is a distinctive breed of domestic cat characterised by a natural dominant gene mutation associated with osteochondrodysplasia.
+This genetic anomaly affects cartilage throughout the body, causing the ears to "fold", bending forward and down towards the front of the head.
+While this trait contributes to the breed's unique appearance, often described as "owl-like", it also causes health problems.

-Originally called lop-eared or lops after the lop-eared rabbit, Scottish Fold became the breed's name in 1966.
-Depending on registries, longhaired Scottish Folds are varyingly known as Highland Fold, Scottish Fold Longhair, Longhair Fold and Coupari.
+The breed's name, originally Lop-ears or Lops after the lop-eared rabbit, became Scottish Fold in 1966.
+Depending on registries, longhaired Scottish Folds are varyingly known as Highland Fold, Scottish Fold Longhair, Longhair Fold, and Coupari.

-All Fold cats are affected by Osteochondrodysplasia (OCD) a developmental abnormality that affects cartilage and bone development throughout the body.
-This condition causes the ear fold in the breed and studies point to all Fold cats being affected by it.
-Fold cats therefore have malformed bone structures and can develop severe painful degenerative joint diseases at an early age.
+Research has revealed that all Scottish Fold cats are affected by osteochondrodysplasia, a developmental abnormality that affects cartilage and bone development throughout the body.
+This condition causes the ear fold as well as malformed bone structures, and the breed can develop severe painful degenerative joint diseases at an early age.
+Because of these health conditions, breeding Fold cats is prohibited in several countries, and some major cat registries do not recognise the breed.

 History

 Origin

-The original Scottish Fold was a white barn cat named Susie, who was found at a farm near Coupar Angus in Perthshire, Scotland, in 1961.
+The original Scottish Fold was a white barn cat named Susie, who was found at a farm near Coupar Angus in Tayside, Scotland, in 1961.
 Susie's ears had an unusual fold in their middle, making her resemble an owl.
-When Susie had kittens, two of them were born with folded ears, and one was acquired by William Ross, a neighbouring farmer and cat-fancier.
-Ross registered the breed with the Governing Council of the Cat Fancy (GCCF) in the United Kingdom in 1966 and started to breed Scottish Fold kittens with the help of geneticist Pat Turner.
+When Susie had kittens, two of them were born with folded ears, and one was acquired by William Ross and his wife, Molly, neighbouring farmers who were cat fanciers.
 The breeding programme produced 76 kittens in the first three years – 42 with folded ears and 34 with straight ears.
 The conclusion from this was that the ear mutation is due to a simple dominant gene.

-Susie's only reproducing offspring was a female Fold named Snooks who was also white; a second kitten was neutered shortly after birth.
-Three months after Snooks' birth, Susie was killed by a car.
-All Scottish Fold cats share a common ancestry to Susie.
+Ross registered the breed with the Governing Council of the Cat Fancy (GCCF) in the United Kingdom in 1966 and started to breed Scottish Fold kittens with the help of geneticist Pat Turner.
+However by the early 1970s the GCCF stopped registering the cat due to concerns about potential health issues such as ear infections and deafness.